Dr-D/learning-c/misc/libraries/README.md

 # libraries

 The header files are e.g. stdio.h (/usr/include/stdio.h) contain the prototype methods.
 The compiled code is held within libraries e.g  /lib/x86_64-linux-gnu/libc.so.6 (symbolic link to libc-2.23.so).

-These usually end in .so or .a.
+These usually end in .so = Shared Object or .a = Archive.
+The archive type libraries end up statically linked to your program.
+That is the code is actually embedded into your final executable.
+Shared object libraries are referenced by your final executable, this means your final code is smaller but may depend on a specific version of the library.

 As for the libc.so.6 the number is the major version number and there will often be a symbolic link that has no number that links to the versions library.

 To create an archive user ar
 ```